Welcome to Rolleston Alms House Charity

 The Almshouses 100 years ago, taken from a village postcard, posted in 1910.
 It shows saplings of the two, now mature and dominant, copper beech trees planted on the lawn by Sir Oswald Mosley in 1902 to commemorate the Coronation of King Edward VII.

-The almshouses are administered under the terms of “The Charity of William Roulston and Others in the Parishes of Rolleston and Anslow in the County of Staffordshire”, commonly called “Rolleston Almshouse Charity”.
+The terrace of six Grade II listed almshouses is administered under the terms of “The Charity of William Roulston and Others in the Parishes of Rolleston and Anslow in the County of Staffordshire”, commonly called “Rolleston Almshouse Charity”.

-Descendants of the Rollestons are now spread world-wide and the village receives international visitors in search of their heritage on a regular basis.
-Today, representing the family and contributing to this event, we have Mr Ken Rolston.
-Ken is a recognised researcher and authority on the history of all branches of the family.
+Descendants of the Rollestons (now spelled in various ways) are spread world-wide and the village receives international visitors in search of their heritage on a regular basis.